Director: David Hess

 Scientific Foundations of Biotechnology

 BIOL 1A, 1B, 1C, 175

 Advanced Laboratory Skills

 - BIOL 176, 177, 191, or CHEM 143

 - BIOL 189

 One Elective Course

-Note: If BIOL 171 or 189 is not offered during the academic year, any SCU course focused on medical ethics may be used as a replacement with the consent of the director of biotechnology.
+Note: BIOL 171 and BIOL 189 are a linked pair of courses and must be taken in the same quarter.
+Additionally, if BIOL 171 or 189 is not offered during the academic year, any SCU course focused on medical ethics may be used as a replacement, with the consent of the director of biotechnology.